5th Grade

 Language Arts:

-5th Grade students read literature and informational text for comprehension.
+Following the California Common Core standards, fifth grade students read literature and informational text for comprehension.
 They learn to analyze text structure, draw inferences, summarize what was read, identify the main idea and key details, compare and contrast stories of the same genre, as well as to integrate information from two or more texts.
 Students learn grade level phonics and word analysis skills.
-Students write opinion pieces, informative/explanatory texts, narratives, and research papers.
+Students write opinions pieces, informative/explanatory texts, narratives, and research papers.
 Students take a Power Speaking class, plan and deliver speeches, and recite poetry.

 Math:

-Students learn the order of operations, grow in their knowledge and understanding of the place value system, perform operations with multi-digit whole numbers and decimals, find whole number and decimal quotients, as well as write and use numerical expressions.
+in 5th grade, students grow in their knowledge and understanding of the place value system, perform operations with multi-digit whole number and decimal quotients, as well as write and use numerical expressions.
 Students add and subtract fractions, multiply and divide fractions, and problem solve.
-Students convert like measurement units, create and interpret graphs of data, and classify and solve problems with two and three-dimensional figures.
-Adv.
-Math: Students move quickly through the grade level curriculum and delve more deeply into various topics.
+Students convert like measurement units, create and interpret graphs of date, and classify and solve problems with two and three-dimensional figures.

 Religion:

-Students study the seven sacraments, understand that the sacraments are celebrated through signs and symbols, and that, through the sacraments, we celebrate Christ’s presence in our lives and participate in God’s own life.
-Students study Scripture and grow in their understanding of Church doctrine.
+Each morning begins with prayer at our all-school masses lead by our students, Student Learning Expectations assemblies, or complete a Sunday Connection to the Gospel.
+The 5th grade religion program focuses on the seven sacraments; understand that the sacraments are celebrated through signs and symbols, and that, through the sacraments, we celebrate Christ's presence in our lives and participate in god's own life.
+Students study Scripture and grow in understanding of Church doctrine.

 Science/Science Lab: